Senexis/RDO-GG/docs/faq.md

 Is something missing from this FAQ?
 Let us know in the support server or use `/feedback` in a guild with RDO Compendium.
 :::

-## Bot
+## General

-### When did the bot get started?
+### When did RDO Compendium get started?

-The bot got started in June of 2020.
-At that time the bot started to get a few basic functionalities.
+RDO Compendium got started in June of 2020.
+At that time RDO Compendium only offered a few basic functionalities, but it got expanded over time through years of updates.

-### Who made the bot?
+### Who made RDO Compendium?

-The bot was developed by Senexis.
-He is currently the only developer for the bot.
+RDO Compendium was developed by Senexis.
+He is currently the only developer for RDO Compendium.
 A full list of all contributors can be found by using the `/credits` command.

-### How often does the bot get an update?
+### How often does RDO Compendium get an update?

-Content that is added in a game update gets added to the bot as soon as possible, usually with some information that isn't widely known yet.
+Content that is added in a game update gets added to RDO Compendium as soon as possible, usually with some information that isn't widely known yet.
 Other than content updates, bug fixes and new features get added on a regular basis.

-### How accurate is the bot's information?
+### How accurate is RDO Compendium's information?

-Most information from the bot is obtained from the game itself by way of creative data gathering.
+Most information from RDO Compendium is obtained from the game itself by way of creative data gathering.
 This way, the accuracy of the information can be guaranteed.

-### How can I support the bot?
+### How can I support RDO.GG?

-You can support the bot monetarily by becoming a Patron, or you can spread the word about the bot.
+You can support RDO.GG monetarily by becoming a Patron, or you can spread the word about RDO.GG or RDO Compendium.
 Both are greatly appreciated.

 ## Premium

 ### What is Premium?

-Supporting the bot with €3.99 or more on Patreon will enable you to automate certain notifications and create fun assets to play around with.
+Supporting RDO.GG with €3.99 or more on Patreon will enable you to automate certain notifications and create fun assets to play around with.

 ### What exactly do I get with Premium?